Frequently Asked Questions

 - What does this authorization allow me to do professionally?

-- What are the CCTC Standards in the ASDAA program and what courses address these standards at Alliant?
+- What are the CTC Standards in the ASDAA program and what courses address these standards at Alliant?

 - How long is the program?